In order to serve you better, please select your Dominion Energy location services.

 Hydrogen can be a zero-carbon fuel source for most forms of transportation, including passenger cars, buses and fleet vehicles.

-We’re getting started with three pilot projects that are testing a 5% hydrogen blend at our training facilities in Utah, North Carolina, and Ohio.
-This will help us learn how clean hydrogen works in our system and with gas appliances before we begin blending for our customers’ homes and businesses.
+Just like blending ethanol with gasoline reduces emissions from your car, blending clean hydrogen with natural gas reduces emissions from your home.
+We’re getting started with pilot projects that test a 5% hydrogen blend at our training facilities in Utah, Ohio, and North Carolina.
+This helps us learn how hydrogen works in our system and with gas appliances before we begin blending for our customers’ homes and businesses.

 Here’s what it can do – all with few or zero emissions.